rossonlinesolutions/allocator/README.md

 For debugging, run `make` with the example you want to debug, with `DEBUG=1` set, for compiling with debug symbols.

+For use for your projects, link `target/allocator.a` into your project, and use `allocator.h` as header to use *allocator*.
+For documentation, reffer to the doc strings in this header.

 ## License

 MIT © [Ross Online Solutions](https://github.com/rossonlinesolutions)